ardalis/DevIQ-gatsby/src/docs/practices/parse-dont-validate.md

 But alternately you might have methods with argument lists like `(int year, int month, int day, int hour, int minute, int second)`.
 Six integer values, each with separate acceptable ranges.
 You might then perform validation on these 6 values within such a method before proceeding with its actual logic.
 Such *shotgun validation* tends to clutter up code and obscure the real work, while also frequently missing validation of some inputs in some contexts.

-The beauty of the DateTime type is that developers can be confident that it is always valid. **That's the point of parsing - to produce a higher level more constrained type that doesn't require validation because it cannot be invalid.**
+The beauty of the DateTime type is that developers can be confident that it is always valid. **That's the point of parsing - to produce a higher level more constrained type that doesn't require validation because it cannot be invalid.** Using proper types instead of [the primitive obsession code smell](/antipatterns/code-smells) will make your methods easier to write correctly.

 ## Quotes